Mo-Khalifa96/Web-Scraping-and-Analyzing-Stock-Data/README.md

 <br>

 ## Quick Access
 **As per usual, you can access the project quickly from either of the links below.
-Both will direct you to the Jupyter notebook version with all the input code and resulting output organized and broken down into separate cells, rendered and ready for viewing.
+Both will direct you to the Jupyter Notebook version with all the input code and resulting output organized and broken down into separate cells, rendered and ready for viewing.
 Each cell includes a block of code and its corresponding output, which makes the overall program easier to read and interact with.
 Note however, the first link allows you to view the input code and output only, but without interacting with it.
 The second link, on the other hand, allows you to both view the input and output and also renders the code executable so that you can reproduce the results yourself if you wish to.
 If you wish to try the code yourself via the second link, make sure to run the first two cells first before executing any of the code below so that the Python packages necessary for the task are installed, imported, and ready for use.
 To run any given cell, simply select the cell and click on the 'Run' icon on the notebook toolbar.**
 <br>